zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

             pickle.dump(clf, fid)
 ```

-The handle_input and handle_return functions are important.
+The `handle_input` and `handle_return` methods are important for defining how the materializer knows how to do its job.

 - `handle_input` is responsible for reading the artifact from the artifact store.
 - `handle_return` is responsible for writing the artifact to the artifact store.